ckaestne/seai/README.md

 * Fall 2020: [F2020 website](https://ckaestne.github.io/seai/F2020) and [F2020 GitHub branch](https://github.com/ckaestne/seai/tree/F2020)
 * Spring 2021: [S2021 website](https://ckaestne.github.io/seai/S2021) and [S2021 GitHub branch](https://github.com/ckaestne/seai/tree/S2021)
 * Spring 2022: [S2022 website](https://ckaestne.github.io/seai/S2022) and [S2022 GitHub branch](https://github.com/ckaestne/seai/tree/S2022)
+* Fall 2022: website tbd.

 For researchers, educators, or others interested in this topic, we share all course material, including slides and assignments, under a creative commons license on GitHub (https://github.com/ckaestne/seai/) and have recently published an article describing the rationale and the design of this course: [Teaching Software Engineering for AI-Enabled Systems](https://arxiv.org/abs/2001.06691).
 Video recordings of the Summer 2020 offering are online on the [course page](https://ckaestne.github.io/seai/S2020/#course-content).
-We would be happy to see this course or a similar version taught somewhere else.
+We would be happy to see this course or a similar version taught at other universities.
+A [textbook](https://ckaestne.medium.com/machine-learning-in-production-book-overview-63be62393581) is on the way.
 See also an [annotated bibliography](https://github.com/ckaestne/seaibib) on the topic.

 ## Course Description